 - Helps shift files to Recycle Bin instead of overwriting or removing;

 - Option to choose automatic online update;

 - Inherent support for extended file names.

-Allway Sync lives upto its name with an all-round file and folders syncing performance.
+Allway Sync lives up to its name with an all-around file and folders syncing performance.
 This tool comes ad-free and supports almost all file systems.
-It not only offers an interface that’s easy to operate, but is also available in over 30 languages.
-The syncing process becomes even smoother with its application of cutting-edge formula.
+It not only offers an interface that’s easy to operate but is also available in over 30 languages.
+The syncing process becomes even smoother with its application of the cutting-edge formula.